 My little brother turned 34 last week.
 Gone are the carefree days of sitting around in Grandma’s front yard with his shirt off and his sister’s sunglasses on.

 He and his fiancee have a restaurant they love that makes a chocolate cake with salted peanut butter frosting that they are always raving about.
 Sounds good, yes?
 I wanted to make a cake for my brother’s birthday dinner so I decided to try my hand at that particular cake, but it’s a small, local place and there was no recipe to be found so I had to wing it.

 As a general rule, I kind of suck at cakes.
 I can make good cake.
 I can make good frosting.
 I just lack the patience to enjoy the act of leveling them, filling them, frosting them, decorating them.
 This cake was simple to frost and decorate and is one of the best cakes I’ve ever made or tasted.

 The chocolate cake is rich, fudgy, and incredibly moist.
 The peanut butter frosting is perfect- sweet with that little bit of saltiness at the end.
 It’s so very rich that you can only have a very small slice.
 The only thing that might have made this better would have been a sprinkling of chopped up peanut butter cups on top of the ganache, but that might be a bit too much even for me.

-Pro tip: For the ultimate moistness, make these cakes the day before, wrap each layer tightly in plastic wrap and then in foil, and then take them out in the morning and thaw them slightly, level them, fill them, and the frost.
+Pro tip: For the ultimate moistness, make these cakes the day before, wrap each layer tightly in plastic wrap and then in foil, freeze them, and then take them out in the morning and thaw them slightly, level them, fill them, and the frost.
 Keeps them super duper fudgy and moist.